azerothcore/acore-docker/README.md

 Do you need a **game client**? check [this page](https://www.azerothcore.org/wiki/client-setup)!

+**IMPORTANT** to read the list of all the containers you can attach to, run the `docker ps` command.

 ## Ask for support

 If you need support about the docker installation, use one of the following channels: